ypid/ansible-wireguard/README.md

 ansible-role-wireguard
 ======================

+## DebOps integration

+The role is currently heavily reworked for increased flexibility and DebOps support.
+The idea is to merge this role in DebOps master at some point in time.
+Stage one is however just meant as a well designed POC which does not yet meet DebOps standards.
+In a second stage, the role should be reworked and merged into DebOps.
+For discussion on the role design see https://github.com/githubixx/ansible-role-wireguard.

+The reworked role should cover all valid use cases, for this, the code is complex but you can decide using a few inventory variables how you want to role to behave.

+## Previous not up-to-date docs follow

 This Ansible role is used in my blog series [Kubernetes the not so hard way with Ansible](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) but can be used standalone of course.
 I use WireGuard and this Ansible role to setup a fully meshed VPN between all nodes of my little Kubernetes cluster.
 This VPN also includes two clients so that I can communicate securely with the Kubernetes API server.
 Also my Postfix mailserver running as K8s DaemonSet forwards mails to my internal Postfix through WireGuard VPN.

 I used [PeerVPN](https://peervpn.net/) before but that wasn't updated for a while.
 As I moved my cloud hosts from Scaleway to Hetzner cloud it was a good time to switch the VPN solution ;-) In general PeerVPN still works perfectly fine esp. if you need a easy to setup fully meshed network (where every node is able to talk to all other nodes and even if node `A` should be able to talk to Node `C` via node `B` ;-) ).
 But PeerVPN needs also lot of CPU resources and throughput could be better.
 That's solved with [WireGuard](https://www.wireguard.io/).